mother-of-all-self-hosting/ansible-role-excalidraw/docs/configuring-excalidraw.md

 ## Usage

-After running the command for installation, the synchronization server becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, the Excalidraw client becomes available at the specified hostname like `https://example.com`.

-If using a reverse proxy to provide HTTPS access and serving the instance under a subpath, make sure to include a trailing slash when configuring Excalidraw.
-See [here](https://docs.excalidrawweb.net/sync-server.html#reverse-proxies) for more information.
+>[!NOTE]
+> At the moment, self-hosting your own instance doesn't support sharing or collaboration features (see [here](https://docs.excalidraw.com/docs/introduction/development#self-hosting)).

 ## Troubleshooting